-To write to these objects, which are identified by a positive integer number, the module must be in interactive mode and the command AT+CFG must be used.
-To read current values of these objects use the command AT+CFG, described here.
+To write to these objects, which are identified by a positive integer number, the module must be in interactive mode and you must use the AT+CFG command.
+To read current values of these objects, use the AT+CFG command, described here.